jonlabelle/SublimeJsPrettier/README.md

 ### Install Prettier

-If you installed [Prettier] globally (using the [yarn] or [npm] command below), there is nothing else you need to do.
+If you installed [Prettier] globally (using the [yarn] or [npm] command below), there's nothing else you need to do.

 ```bash
 # using yarn: